John Dryden Translation Competition

 Introduction

-The John Dryden Translation Competition is sponsored by the British Comparative Literature Association and the British Centre for Literary Translation.
+The John Dryden Translation Competition, in memory of the first British poet laureate John Dryden (1631–1700) – a literary critic, translator, and playwright as well as a poet, is sponsored by the British Comparative Literature Association and the British Centre for Literary Translation.
 Prizes are awarded for the best unpublished literary translations from any language into English, subject to finding a reader (entrance fee will be refunded if no reader is available).
 Literary translation includes poetry, prose, or drama from any period.
 The competition is currently hosted by the School of Languages, Cultures and Societies at the University of Leeds.

 First prize: £400; second prize: £250; third prize: £150; other entries may receive commendations.